-You Can Make Doughnuts Out of Biscuit Dough
+How to Easily Make Donuts Out of Biscuit Dough

-When I was a kid, my Mom made these donuts every weekend.
-She shaped them into X's and O's (because she loved me) and served them with a cup of Ovaltine and a cup of sweetened condensed milk for dunking.
+When I was a kid, my mom made these donuts every weekend.
+She shaped them into X's and O's (because she loved me) and served them with a cup of Ovaltine and a saucer of sweetened condensed milk for dunking.

 Mom may not have taught me much about healthy eating, but the woman knew her way around cooking shortcuts.
 As long as you have biscuit dough, hot oil, and a craving for a soft, fried-dough treat, you can make delicious donuts, quickly.
-That's right, the canned biscuit dough you find in the refrigerated section of your supermarket--that can be turned into doughnuts.
-And it's not even difficult.
+That's right, the canned biscuit dough you find in the refrigerated section of your supermarket—that can be turned into donuts.
+And it's incredible simple, and quick, to make.
 You're welcome.

 - Vegetable oil